-Home > Application Notes > Routine/ Contract Bridge Load Rating Validation
+Home > Applications > Bridge Monitoring > Routine/ Contract Bridge Load Rating Validation

 Load Rating is the safe live load that carries capacity of a highway bridge structure.
 Rating Factor (RF) is defined for concept of load rating and in terms of tonnage for a particular vehicle.
 Load rating is significant because different kind of vehicles have been used in the past for the design of bridges (e.g., H-15, HS20-44, HL-93, etc.) and some bridges are old, depreciated or become structurally deficient during their lifetime.
 All bridges are rated using a standard set of vehicles to have a reliable and constant summary of the load carrying capacities and it is called Legal Loads.
 So, the load rating is performed to ensure the safety of general public and traffic using highway bridge structures.
 Bridges that have inadequate load capacity are considered and posted for restricted loads.